emseers/eelbot-framework/README.md

-# eelbot-framework
+# Eelbot Framework

-A discord bot framework that's designed to be able to write extensible bots
+Eelbot Framework is a discord bot framework that is designed for writing extensible bots.